nsk4/FeelGoodWeather/README.md

 4. Visual Studio Code will now build the devcontainer image and start the container with the necessary dependencies for development.

+5. Install dependencies:

+    ```sh
+    npm install
+    ```

-5. You are now ready to start developing inside the devcontainer.
+6. You are now ready to start developing inside the devcontainer.

 ## Bug Reporting